ARMv8 Shellcodes from 'A' to 'Z': Fully Alphanumeric AArch64

 \subsection{The Encoder}

 Since we have $62$ alphanumeric characters, it is theoretically possible to encode almost $6$ bits per alphanumeric byte.
 However, to keep $\mathcal D$ short, we only encode $4$ bits per alphanumeric byte.
 This spreads each binary byte of the payload $P$ over $2$ alphanumeric consecutive characters.

-$\mathcal E$ splits the upper and lower part of the input byte $P[i]$ and adds \hex{40} to each nibble:
+The encoder $\mathcal E$, whose source code can be found in Appendix~\ref{app:program2a}, splits the input byte $P[i]$ and adds \hex{40} to each nibble:

 Zero is encoded in a special way: the above encoding would give \hex{40} \emph{i.e.} the character \texttt{`@'}, which does not belong to our alphanumeric character set.
 We add \hex{10} to the previously computed $a[k]$ to transform it into a \hex{50} which corresponds to \texttt{`P'}.